 Instances of student misconduct which are not so serious as to warrant dismissal may be corrected through counseling.
-The counseling should be formalized in writing on a record of counseling and maintained in the student's academic record.
-Signature or confirmation of receipt by the student may be required for a counseling.
-This counseling will also include a plan of action, required by the student and further recommendations, if any.
+The counseling should be formalized in writing on a record of counseling and maintained in the student's file.
+Signature or confirmation of receipt by the student is required for a counseling.
+This counseling will also include actions required by the student and further recommendations, if any.